amane1234/A520m-itx-ac-with-NAVI/README.md

 Every function works except Apple airportcard required ones ,such as sidecar and airdrop.

 You may swap your wifi card into natively supported devices BCM94360 or BCM94350 with OCLP patcher to work these functions properly.
+My recommandation is wireless modules from "Fenvi"

 ### Bugs:

-- Random blackscreen during POST and after hibernation wake-up.
+- Random blackscreen during POST.
 - A2 Error (Boot device undetected) during POST.
-(Rare)
 - Since intel Wi-Fi/Bluetooth are not officially supported in MacOS, it might be laggy.

 ASRock motherboards are not good for hackintoshing, change your motherboard into different manufactures such as ASUS,GIGABYTE may resolve A2 Boot errors.
+(Seems ASRock motherboards sometimes cannot recongnize Bootstrap related efi partitions)

-If you experience blackscreen/unresponsiveness before OC picker, you may try manual boot config with efibootmgr.
+If you experience blackscreen/unresponsiveness before OC picker, you may try manual boot config with efibootmgr : https://www.reddit.com/r/hackintosh/comments/fj3zrj/booting_opencore_without_the_usb_on_an_asrock/

 ## SMBIOS